walbo/grunt-px-to-rem/README.md

 # grunt-px-to-rem

-> Convert px to rem
+> Convert px to rem in css files with optional fallback to px.

 ## Getting Started
 This plugin requires Grunt `~0.4.2`